 4. Vodafone Neo

-The Vodafone Neo is the best-looking kids smartwatch we’ve seen in a long time, thanks to its chunky, colourful design.
-Additionally, kids can customise the 1.3-inch, 240 x 240 display with a variety of Disney characters.
+The Vodafone Neo is the best-looking kids smartwatch we’ve seen in a long time, thanks to its chunky, colorful design.
+Additionally, kids can customize the 1.3-inch, 240 x 240 display with a variety of Disney characters.

-Almost every single one of your children’s favourite characters is available.
+Almost every single one of your children’s favorite characters is available.
 They’ll also like the sound effects that are caused by motion.

 Parents would appreciate being able to monitor their children’s whereabouts and communicate with them using the watch’s call and text features.
 But there is no real-time surveillance; you might ask for your child’s location.
 The watch can also be used to make phone calls, send texts, and set calendar reminders.